pulsar-edit/package-backend/docs/index.md

 This document introduces the `package-backend` documentation layout and resources, which should hopefully guide you to what's most helpful.

+Additionally some documents may be helpful for a wide range of reasons, which are listed below:

+  * [Admin Actions](./reference/Admin_Actions.md): This document details all manual interventions into the Pulsar Package Registry, in terms of modifying package's data.
+  * [API Definition](./reference/API_Definition.md): This document is the automatically generated specification of the Pulsar Package Registries API endpoints.

 ## For Users

 To contact the maintainers, please use the [Pulsar Discord](https://discord.gg/7aEbB9dGRT), open an [issue](https://github.com/pulsar-edit/package-backend/issues), or start a [discussion](https://github.com/orgs/pulsar-edit/discussions).